DanielEvansLab/DanielEvansLab.github.io/projects.md

 {% endhighlight %}

-Subsequently, the vignette of the installed package can be opened in an internet browser, from withing RStudio or one can access it with this command:
+Subsequently, the vignette of the installed package can be opened in an internet browser, from within RStudio or one can access it with this command:

 {% highlight s %}
 vignette("longevityTools")
 {% endhighlight %}

 Now, users want to follow the instructions given in the vignette (_e.g._ [longevityTools vignette](https://htmlpreview.github.io/?https://github.com/tgirke/longevityTools/blob/master/vignettes/longevityTools.html){:target="_blank"}).
+To execute code without tedious copy and paste routines, users should load the corresponding source files ([\*.R](https://raw.githubusercontent.com/tgirke/longevityTools/master/vignettes/longevityTools.R) or [\*.Rmd](https://raw.githubusercontent.com/tgirke/longevityTools/master/vignettes/longevityTools.Rmd)) into their working environment.